mathigon/textbooks/euclidean-geometry/content.md

     // airbag.
 This can be modelled using Origami

-And there are even more applications that are still being researched: from houses that – like Origami – will compress rather than crumble during an earthquake, to unfolding airbags in cars, self-assembling robots, and more efficient packaging.
+And there are even more applications that are still being researched: from houses that, like Origami, will compress rather than crumble during an earthquake, to unfolding airbags in cars, self-assembling robots, and more efficient packaging.